pushy/pushy-demo-ios/README.md

 > [Pushy](https://pushy.me/) is the most reliable push notification gateway, perfect for real-time, mission-critical applications.

-This app registers your device to receive push notifications and assigns it a unique registration ID, which you can copy and paste into the [demo page](https://pushy.me/docs/resources/demo) to send yourself a test push notification.
+This app registers your device to receive push notifications and assigns it a unique token, which you can copy and paste into the [demo page](https://pushy.me/docs/resources/demo) to send yourself a test push notification.

 ## Screenshots